rety2722/nginx-auth-request/README.md

 To run the project, it would be necessary to install the following:

-1. **helm**: https://helm.sh/.
-Package manager for kubernetes.
+1. **[helm](https://helm.sh/)**: Package manager for kubernetes.
 Greatly simplifies the development.
-2. **kind**: https://kind.sigs.k8s.io/.
-This is used to configure the kubernetes context.
+2. **[kind](https://kind.sigs.k8s.io/)**: This is used to configure the kubernetes context.
-3. **make**: https://www.gnu.org/software/make/.
-The build system for this project.
-Can be substituted \
-   to any other build system if necessary.
+3. **[make](https://www.gnu.org/software/make/)**: The build system for this project.
+Can be substituted to any other build system if necessary.
+4. **[skaffold](https://skaffold.dev/)**: The build system that simplifies work with k8s.
+Is added as a main option.
+Building without it uses make start-kind-make.

-If there is a need to use another cluster context, like minikube, the makefile would need to be adjusted. \
+If there is a need to use another cluster context, like minikube, the makefile would need to be adjusted.
-It is assumed that docker and kubernetes are present on the system and are started and the user configures the context \
+It is assumed that docker and kubernetes are present on the system and are started and the user configures the context by themselves.
-by themselves.

 ## Architecture

 Briefly: does the same with gateway by traefik.
-IngressRoute handles internal routing and api access \
-(/auth and /health are hidden from the external requests)
+IngressRoute handles internal routing and api access (/auth and /health are hidden from the external requests)

 The setup consists of these services deployed on Kubernetes: